oleksii-suvorov/projTodoList/README.md

 Insert your user password and here we are, table should be created.

-2. Also you need to create .env file like this example to establish connection with your db:
+2. Also you need to fill .env file like this example to establish connection with your db:

 MYSQLDB_HOST=mysql:host=sql7.blablabla.com